emrebilge/Ekreb/README.md

     git clone https://github.com/ChangePlusPlusVandy/change-coding-challenge-2023-emrebilge.git

-Navigate into the downloaded directory that you downloaded to:
+Navigate into the downloaded directory that you downloaded to: cd change-coding-challenge-2023-emrebilge

-   cd change-coding-challenge-2023-emrebilge
+Install the following package by running the following in the terminal: npm install express

 To run the backend section:
     cd backend